-Christoph brings to his role at the Centre more than ten years of experience in working on human rights, statelessness and transitional justice, predominantly in Southeast Asia.
-He was Deputy Director at the Asian International Justice Initiative, a joint program of the East-West Center and the WSD Handa Center for Human Rights and International Justice at Stanford University, where he supported human rights and rule of law capacity development in Southeast Asia.
+Prior to joining academia, Christoph worked for more than a decade on human rights, statelessness and transitional justice, predominantly in Southeast Asia.
+He was Deputy Director at the Asian International Justice Initiative, a joint program of the East-West Center and the Center for Human Rights and International Justice at Stanford University, where he supported human rights and rule of law capacity development in ASEAN.
 Prior to this, Christoph was Senior Advisor with the German development agency (GIZ) in Cambodia.
 In this capacity, he advised the Cambodian Human Rights Action Committee and the Victims Support Section at the Extraordinary Chambers in the Courts of Cambodia (ECCC).
-Christoph has also worked as a consultant on numerous human rights-related projects.